In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 CNC Routers are significantly cheaper than CNC Mills.

-CNC routers reduce wastage, increase productivity and accuracy in addition to producing products at a faster rate.
+When compared to traditional machining techniques, CNC routers reduce wastage, increase productivity and accuracy in addition to producing products at a faster rate.

 Like CNC Mills, CNC routers are also available in various axes ranging from three to six.